 Uploading files to Google Drive or Amazon web services is pretty straightforward.
 Most of the time you just drag, drop, and once the file is uploaded, you can take that link and share it as needed.
 But with IPFS, the process is a bit different—unless you use an IPFS pinning service.
-And if you care about security, cost-effectiveness and reliability as a web3 builder, teaming up with an IPFS pinning service will be one of the best things you can do.
+If you care about security, cost-effectiveness and reliability as a web3 builder, teaming up with an IPFS pinning service will be one of the best things you can do.

 In this post we’ll cover what IPFS is, explain what an IPFS pinning service is and how it will help you manage and distribute your content on the blockchain.